osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 This writeup documents a full purple team lab execution of the Bad Successor dMSA privilege escalation technique (CVE-2025-29810) against an intentionally unpatched Windows Server 2025 Domain Controller.
 The goal was to validate the attack chain end-to-end, capture detection telemetry in ELK, and produce a production-grade Kibana detection rule.

 **Result:** The KDC-side primitive is confirmed working at the protocol level.
-DA was not achieved due to unfixed parsing bugs in all available public tooling.
+DA was not achieved due to unfixed parsing bugs in all available public tooling (that I could find...).
 This creates a gap between theoretical exploitability and practical weaponization.
 The detection rule is valid, tested, and ready for production deployment.

 ---